constata-eu/asami/pwa/src/content/whitepaper.md

 * And enabling **per-action scoring**, where Advocates can be appreciated for the reach of a specific post or quote tweet, not just their overall account.
 * Supporting Bitcoin and Lightning Network (LN) payments for campaign funding, with automatic DOC conversion and lower fees than credit cards — expanding accessibility while preserving campaign integrity.

----

-Perfect — based on everything you’ve said, including the Spanish text and the nuanced tone you want (welcoming but not naive), here’s a fully rewritten **Section 3: Ecosystem Roles and Stakeholders** that reflects the new language, structure, and mission of Asami.

----

 ## 3. Ecosystem Roles and Stakeholders

 The Asami protocol brings together three main roles: